kevin256013/band-name-generator/README.md

 npm start

-#### Open in Browser:
+#### Visit the Application:

-go to http://localhost:3000.
-You should see the page that displays the random secret and the username associated with it.
+Open your browser and go to http://localhost:3000 to generate band names.
+Every time you click the "Generate Name" button, a new random band name will be displayed.